23f3001369/First-Contribution/README.md

 # First-Contribution
-Hi this is Amanand this is my contribution.
+Hi this is Aman and this is my contribution.
 This is my first contribution
 hello anuj thanks for this video.
 Very Helpful
 This was really helpful.